Core words get a lot of emphasis in AAC learning. What is fringe vocabulary and why is it important? Read on to learn more.

 Fringe words are context-specific and constitute about 20% of our vocabulary.
 They are mostly nouns and are used to personalize the AAC system for a learner.
 They are low-frequency words used for specific topics and activities.

 Does that mean that fringe vocabulary has to take a backseat always?
 Not necessarily.
-Context-specific vocabulary is equally important for the learner’s communication because they have a significant place in the learner’s lives.
+Context-specific vocabulary is equally important for meaningful communication because it have a significant place in the learner’s lives.

 Which Words are Important?